Skip to Content

 • EVA handles for comfort

-The Shimano Trevala S is designed specifically for jigging and in particular it is most popular for using butterfly flat-fall jigs.
-This concept is powerful, and it involves the angler dropping the jig into the water column and letting the jig free fall typically to the bottom and then jigging it up 30-50 feet from the bottom and then repeating.
+The Shimano Trevala S is explicitly designed for jigging and in particular, it is most famous for using butterfly flat-fall jigs.
+This concept is powerful, and it involves the angler dropping the jig into the water column and letting the jig free-fall typically to the bottom and then jigging it up 30-50 feet from the bottom and then repeating.

 Vertical jigging is one of my favorite fishing styles, and it works like a charm with the Shimano Trevala S. It works exceptionally well in shallow water of 100 feet or less.
 The key is to have a sensitive rod like this one because you’ll need to pick up on every small nibble as you bob the lure up and down.

-For the best jigging, I would pair the Shimano Trevala S with a 65-pound braid.
-I prefer braided because you lose a lot of the stretch you would get with monofilament line.
+I would pair the Shimano Trevala S with a 65-pound braid for the best jigging.
+I prefer braided because you lose a lot of the stretch you would get with a monofilament line.

-Another advantage of braid is the action on the lure.
+Another advantage of braiding is its action on the lure.
 Your jig will fall faster and offer the fish the proper action in the water.
 If you want, you could use a short mono leader, but some anglers say that even impacts the action of the jig.

 For your reel pairing, go for something like the Shimano Tranx or an Accurate Valiant BV-300 for your casting rods.
-Both of these reels have incredible reputations as great saltwater jigging reels due to narrow spools and strength.
-It is also easy to manage the line lay on the reels, and the combinations are both lightweight and high performing.
+These reels have incredible reputations as great saltwater jigging reels due to their narrow spools and strength.
+It is also easy to manage the line lay on the reels, and the combinations are both lightweight and high-performing.

 Field Testing the Shimano Trevala S Jigging Rod

-Recently on a trip out of Southern Califiornia I took to the water with the Shimano Trevala S paired with an Accurate Valiant BV-400 loaded with 50 lb Power Pro Depth Hunter Metered Line.
-I like this line especially for jigging as it allows me to know almost exactly what depth I am at so I can really target the fish we are marking.
+Recently, on a trip out of Southern California, I took the Shimano Trevala S to the water paired with an Accurate Valiant BV-400 loaded with 50 lb Power Pro Depth Hunter Metered Line.
+I like this line, especially for jigging, as it allows me to know almost exactly what depth I am at so I can really target the fish we are marking.

 It took us a little while to find the fish but we did.
-Once we were at the right spot we dropped our butterfly jigs and we were off to the races.
-I actually never hit bottom on the first few passes as we were getting yellowtail in the mid water column at about 200 feet.
+Once we were at the right spot we dropped our butterfly jigs and were off to the races.
+I never hit bottom on the first few passes as we were getting yellowtail in the mid-water column at about 200 feet.

-Back to our trip – I was using a variety of flat irons such as the 100 gram Shimano Butterfly in a Blue Sardine and was getting hookups on mostly yellowfin, but on the occasions I actually made it to the bottom, I was also getting into some rockfish.
+Back to our trip – I was using a variety of flat irons such as the 100-gram Shimano Butterfly in a Blue Sardine and was getting hookups on mostly yellowfin.
+Still, on the occasions I made it to the bottom, I was also getting into some rockfish.

-Overall, the lightweight feel of this rod paired with the strength and durability makes it an ideal choice for experienced and beginner jiggers alike.
-You should have no problem picking up this rod and jumping right in even if you’ve never jigged before.
+Overall, the lightweight feel of this rod paired with the strength and durability, makes it an ideal choice for experienced and beginner jiggers alike.
+You should have no problem picking up this rod and jumping right in even if you’ve never jigged.

 Pros